List of M Idioms:

 what makes someone tick: the reasons for someone’s behavior.

-- Historians have been trying for years to understand what makes the dictators of the world tick.
+- Historians have tried for years to understand what makes the world's dictators tick.

 in the making: in progress; in the process of creating something.